Landon Collins Rumors: Latest Buzz on Cowboys, Chiefs, More Ahead of Free Agency

 When lined up in the box, Landon Collins was a run-stopping force in 2018 https://t.co/G66bQcVuqM

 Of the four teams Rapoport noted as possible suitors for Collins, Kansas City could use his help the most.
 They ranked 27th in rushing yards allowed and 31st in passing yards allowed.
-If Collins' abilities as a run defender are prioritized, then Washington is probably next in line after ranking 17th in rushing yards allowed in 2018.
+If Collins' abilities as a run defender are prioritized, Washington is probably next in line after ranking 17th in rushing yards allowed in 2018.
 Both Dallas and Indianapolis had top-10 run defenses last season.

-Kansas City could certainly use a player like Collins, but they haven't yet made a decision on 30-year-old safety Eric Berry, who has struggled with injuries the past couple of seasons.
+Kansas City could use a player like Collins, but they haven't yet made a decision on 30-year-old safety Eric Berry, who has struggled with injuries the past couple of seasons.
 If the Chiefs plan on going after Collins, it's almost certain they would have to part ways with Berry.

 Rapoport mentioned that caveat in the video above, while also noting Washington's interest in Collins could depend on what they do with free safety Ha Ha Clinton-Dix.
-Kansas City and Washington's safety dilemma could very well pave the way for the Cowboys are Colts if they are aggressive in their pursuit of Collins.
+Kansas City and Washington's safety dilemma could well pave the way for the Cowboys or Colts if they are aggressive in their pursuit of Collins.

 Of course, Collins isn't necessarily the top target for any team, with the likes of Earl Thomas and Adrian Amos available.
 It may be that Collins doesn't sign until a few other other moves are made when free agency officially begins on March 13.